June 18, 2017

 The best way is by taxi.
 When you enter the taxi, ask for Protopisani street and the new San Giovanni University Complex.
 A typical taxi ride takes about 15 minutes.

-The best way is by underground railway (metro) line 1.
-Take the train in “Garibaldi” direction, then at the last stop change to line 2 and take the train in “San Giovanni” direction, and get off at the second (last stop) “San Giovanni”.
-The University Complex is about 400 meters away.
+The suggested hotels are in the city center and very close to the underground railway (metro) line 1 stations: Toledo and Municipio (highlighted in green in the underground and urban railways map).
+Take the train in “Garibaldi” direction, then at the last stop change to line 2 and take the train in “San Giovanni – Barra” direction, and get off at the second (last stop) “San Giovanni – Barra” (highlighted in red in the underground and urban railways map).
+The estimated trip duration is about 40 minutes.

 Underground Railway (metro)